 The Project Performance Domains are a group of related activities that are critical for the effective delivery of project outcomes.
-The domains are Stakeholder, Project Work, Uncertainty, Team, Delivery, Planning, Development Approach & Life Cycle and Measurement
+Project performance domains are interactive, interrelated, and interdependent areas of focus that work in unison to achieve desired project outcomes.

 - Stakeholder: This domain focuses on identifying stakeholders and their needs and expectations.
 It also involves managing stakeholder engagement throughout the project life cycle.
 When everyone is working together, the project will be successful.

 - Project Work: This domain focuses on the work that needs to be done to deliver the project outcomes.
 It includes defining the project scope, creating a work breakdown structure (WBS), and developing a schedule.
 We want to make sure everyone is communicating well and that everything is going smoothly.

 - Uncertainty: This domain focuses on managing uncertainty and risk throughout the project life cycle.
 It includes identifying risks, assessing their impact and probability, and developing risk response strategies.

 - Team: This domain focuses on building and managing an effective project team.
 It includes developing team roles and responsibilities, managing team performance, and resolving conflicts.
 This is about making sure that the people who are working on the project are doing their best work.
 We want to make sure that they are all working together and doing what they need to do to make the project great.